Benchmark reforms (EONIA, €STR, EURIBOR)

 In September 2018, amid the benchmark reform, the working group on euro risk free rates endorsed recommendations to market participants regarding the transition from EONIA to the euro short-term rate (€STR). €STR is based on borrowing transactions in euro conducted by banks and financial institutions (pension funds, insurance companies and assets managers) with financial counterparties (including borrowing from non-euro area agents).
 The data is gathered in accordance with the ECB’s money market statistical reporting (MMSR).
 Since 2 October 2019 €STR is published by the ECB on its website.
 Since May 11, 2021 the secretariat function for the working group is being provided by the European Securities and Markets Authority, more information is here.
 Until then the secretariat function was provided by the European Central Bank (ECB).

-Transition from EONIA to €STR will start on October 2019 and should be finished by the end of 2021.
+Transition from EONIA to €STR started on October 2019 and should be finished by the end of 2021.
 After the transition period EONIA will most likely be discontinued.
 To ensure a smooth transition from EONIA to €STR, the working group on euro risk free rates recommended to redefine the current EONIA methodology as €STR plus a spread, calculated as the difference between the underlying interests of EONIA and pre-€STR, i.e. 0.085%.

 More information on €STR is available in the table below.